 At this point, you will wonder whether there are niche site builders for kids.
 Frankly, we failed to find any decent services.
 We did find several web services labeled as ‘website builders for kids’, but when we registered we were more than disappointed.
 We’ve already discussed the subject of website builders for kids in this article.

 Instead, we’ll show you some of the easiest website builders that you can use to teach your kids upload images, relink pages and create unique content.

 Though Wix has no separate platforms for education, it is still a great place to show kids what it takes to build and publish a website.
 Wix’s editor is fun and very easy-to-navigate.
-Similar to Weebly, Wix allows for a visual way of website creation, thanks to its drag-and-drop/WYSIWYG editor.
+Similar to the most part of such platforms, Wix allows for a visual way of website creation, thanks to its drag-and-drop/WYSIWYG editor.
 Its colorful control panel is easy-to-navigate – you’ll never get lost there.

-Wix has a free version that never expires and also 4 paid plans starting at $4.08/mo.
+Wix has a free version that never expires and also 5 paid plans starting at $4.50/mo.

 The smart wizard of uKit will take you through the steps to fill out the essential details of the site: contact info, portfolio images, and social media accounts among other content blocks.
 When completed, you just need to replace the placeholder text in the template and your website is ready to go live.